Methicillin-resistant Staphylococcus aureus: Strains

 In the United States, most cases of CA-MRSA are caused by a CC8 strain designated ST8:USA300, which carries SCCmec type IV, Panton–Valentine leukocidin, PSM-alpha and enterotoxins Q and K, and ST1:USA400.
 The ST8:USA300 strain results in skin infections, necrotizing fasciitis, and toxic shock syndrome, whereas the ST1:USA400 strain results in necrotizing pneumonia and pulmonary sepsis.
 Other community-acquired strains of MRSA are ST8:USA500 and ST59:USA1000.
-In many nations of the world, MRSA strains with different genetic background types have come to predominate among CA-MRSA strains; USA300 easily tops the list in the U.S. and is becoming more common in Canada after its first appearance there in 2004.
+In many nations worldwide, MRSA strains with different genetic background types have come to predominate among CA-MRSA strains; USA300 easily tops the list in the U.S. and is becoming more common in Canada after its first appearance there in 2004.
 For example, in Australia, ST93 strains are common, while in continental Europe ST80 strains, which carry SCCmec type IV, predominate.
 In Taiwan, ST59 strains, some of which are resistant to many non-beta-lactam antibiotics, have arisen as common causes of skin and soft tissue infections in the community.
 In a remote region of Alaska, unlike most of the continental U.S., USA300 was found only rarely in a study of MRSA strains from outbreaks in 1996 and 2000, as well as in surveillance from 2004 to 2006.

+In New Zealand, national surveillance documented the rapid emergence of a PVL-negative ST5-SCCmec-IV clone with spa type t002.
+Its proportion among clinical MRSA isolates in the annual surveys increased from 0.3% in 2005 to 34.7% in 2011, displacing the PVL-positive ST30-IV Southwest Pacific clone as the predominant community-associated MRSA lineage.
+This lineage, informally known as AK3, was subsequently shown by comparative genomics to form a genetically distinct ST5 clade that likely emerged from locally circulating ST5 methicillin-susceptible S. aureus and acquired a chimeric SCCmecIV-SCC476 element carrying fusC, which confers fusidic acid resistance.
+A 2025 phylogenomic study of 397 related genomes estimated an MSSA ancestor in New Zealand in the late 1970s, followed by sequential acquisition of mobile genetic elements and diversification of AK3 into three major clades.
+Most sampled AK3 genomes were from New Zealand and Australia, with sporadic detections in Europe and Samoa.

 A MRSA strain, CC398, is found in intensively reared production animals (primarily pigs, but also cattle and poultry), where it can be transmitted to humans as LA-MRSA (livestock-associated MRSA).